Skip to content

 Other backend integration

-Thanks to Vitejs, Vulk can be used in a lot of different environments like Laravel, Ruby on Rails or any other Framework to build your app.
+Thanks to Vite, Vulk can be used in a lot of different environments like Laravel, Ruby on Rails or any other Framework to build your app.

 Read more about backend integration on Vite documentation.